An unidentified Fermi source emitting radio bursts in the Galactic bulge: Data and Burst Detection

 \subsection{Discovery and \textit{Fermi} Coincidence}

-The source in this paper, called J1818--1531 hereafter, was detected on 2019 September 2 (MJD 58728) as a part of VLA program SC1046, which imaged the regions near unidentified \textit{Fermi} $\gamma$-ray sources in the inner galaxy.
-VLA was in the A configuration with 27 antennas and 351 baselines.
+The source in this paper, called J1818--1531 hereafter, was detected on 2019 September 2 (MJD 58728) as a part of VLA program SC1046, which imaged the regions near unidentified \textit{Fermi} $\gamma$-ray sources in the inner Galaxy.
+The VLA was in the A configuration with 27 antennas and 351 baselines.
 The observation was done at VLA L-Band at a center frequency of 1.4~GHz.
 The total bandwidth of 1024 MHz was divided into 16 spectral windows, each with 64 channels having 1 MHz channel bandwidth.
-The main goal of the project was to identify steep-spectrum radio counterparts associated with the \textit{Fermi} sources. \realfast, a commensal fast-transient detection system operating on the VLA; \citep{Law2015}), was operating during this project.
+The main goal of the project was to identify steep-spectrum radio counterparts associated with the \textit{Fermi} sources.
 While the telescope was pointed at RA=18:18:37.91 and DEC=-15:33:41.39 for one of the SC1046 targets, the \realfast\ system detected five pulses at 1.4~GHz.
-The measured properties of these pulses are discussed below and presented in Table~\ref{tab:realfastbursts}, and had an average DM of around 1016\,\dmunits.
+The measured properties of these pulses are discussed below and presented in Table~\ref{tab:realfastbursts}, and had an average dispersion measure (DM) of around 1016\,\dmunits.
 The pulse position was coincident with \textit{Fermi} 95\% $\gamma$-ray error ellipses of 3FGL J1818.7-1528 using 4 years of \textit{Fermi} data \citep{Fermi3FGL}, and 4FGL J1818.6-1533 using eight years of \textit{Fermi} data \citep{Fermi4FGL}.
 The $\gamma$-ray source 4FGL\,J1818.6-1533 has two analysis flags (8196), making it part of the group of soft Galactic unassociated sources with higher flux uncertainty due to changes with older model or analysis.
 The DM-derived distance is 10.9 kpc using the NE2001 electron density model \citep{ne2001}, and 5.8 kpc using the YMW16 model \citep{ymw16}.
 This puts the source at a distance of 3.7 (3.03) kpc away from the Galactic Center for NE2001 (YMW16) distances.